Drury University - College of Continuing Professional Studies Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Drury University - CCPS, approximately 40% of students took out student loans averaging $5,577 a year.
 That adds up to $22,308 over four years for those students.

 The student loan default rate at Drury University - CCPS is 13.1%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.